Ubud, in many ways the center of Bali, welcomes visitors with great culture, some fascinating tradition – and even some monkey business.

 Anyway, so during my first stay in Bali, I arrived in Ubud only to learn, that the very next day, a major cremation would take place.

 There were huge crowds everywhere.
 Locals were dressed in traditional attires whose meaning I could not read, obviously.
-Nevertheless, they all looked very solemnly and festive.
+Nevertheless, they all looked very solemn and festive.

 Hundreds of men were carrying some enormous figurines such as a 22-meter tall cremation tower and a five-meter long Naga Banda dragon.
 It was quite an impressive brouhaha.
 Massive crowds of locals, as well as tourists, were awing at the absolutely mesmerizing spectacle.